Code4Delphi/help-insight-delphi/README.en.md

   </a>
 </p>

-## WHAT IS IT HELP INSIGHT?
+# Help Insight **Delphi**

-Help Insight is a feature of the Delphi IDE that presents a popup with a brief description of the identifier (class, procedure, function, variable, Enumerated, ...) at which the mouse cursor is positioned in the Code Editor.
+Help Insight, a feature of the Delphi IDE that displays a popup with a brief description of the identifier (class, procedure, function, variable, constant, enumerated...) at which the mouse cursor is positioned in the Code Editor.
 It is also possible to invoke Help Insight by pressing the CTRL + SHIFT + H keys.

+In this repository/article we will see how to create and customize Help Insight for our applications.

 <br/>